dogecoinfoundation/policy/policy_02_conduct.md

 ## Contact

-If you feel that anyone in the community is violating the Code of Shibes, or you have concerns, please reach out to the event / project / community organizers, or email conduct at dogecoin com.
+If you feel that anyone in the community is violating the Code of Shibes, or you have concerns, please reach out to the event / project / community organizers, or email conduct at lists.dogecoin.org

 In case of an emergency at in-person events, call the emergency phone number shown at the start of the event, or phone your local emergency hotline (911 in the US, 999 in the UK, 000 in Australia).